Always (Erasure song): Critical reception

 Larry Flick from Billboard magazine stated that the song "glides along at a slick, compu-hip pace.
 Andy Bell has rarely sounded as good as he does here, contrasting the icy-smooth synth nature of Martyn Ware's production with a warm, well-shaded vocal.
 The tune is embellished with faster trance beats that fit current trends extremely well, without sacrificing the catchy hook."
 Troy J. Augusto from Cash Box felt that "flamboyant frontman Bell's voice is as smooth and bittersweet as ever, a nifty companion to Clarke's upbeat programming and producer Martyn Ware’s almost industrial style."
 David Browne from Entertainment Weekly called it a "lament" and a "moving declaration of undying love."
 He noted Bell's "pained, naked wisp of a voice dips upward in the chorus ("I want to be with you")."
-Dave Sholin from the Gavin Report said the song is "execeptional, mid-tempo Euro-pop".
+Dave Sholin from the Gavin Report said the song is "exceptional, mid-tempo Euro-pop".
 Caroline Sullivan from The Guardian viewed it as "timeless".
 In his weekly UK chart commentary, James Masterton wrote, "One of the best singles they have released for years, the anthemic pop song is sure to hang around the upper reaches for a few weeks yet."
 Peter Paphides from Melody Maker commented, "A bittersweet feast of feelings, with Andy Bell's ethereally lachrymose moan tantalising and trapping you forever with a chorus so ravishing that even The Four Tops' 'I Can't Help Myself' sounds like The Toy Dolls by comparison.
 Truly the work of angels."

 Mario Tarradell for The Miami Herald deemed it as "bouncy fun" and "ideal summer fare – light, bubbly and innocuous."
 Pan-European magazine Music & Media commented, "Nobody can continue the early '80s like them.
 Flashbacks of the prototypes of synthesisers come to mind when receiving these Martian sounds bleeping through a prosaic pop song."
 Alan Jones from Music Week gave it a top score of five out of five, describing it as "busy, perky pop with the deftest of touches, this is another hugely commercial and nicely understated piece enlivened by Vince Clarke's tickering synths and Andy Bell's warm contralto."
 John Kilgo from The Network Forty named it "an interesting techno pop number".
 Keith Cameron of NME was negative in his review, writing that the "inconsequential Martyn Ware-produced tinkle-plop has all the allure of a Eurovision Song Contest entry circa 1982".
 People Magazine noted that Bell's "quasi-operatic vocals continue to lend color and depth to Clarke's effete synthetic grooves".
 Mark Frith from Smash Hits gave it three out of five, calling it "a nice catchy tune with strange squiggly bits and electronic noises.
 The annoying thing is that this could have been one of their great records if they had upped the pace and really gone for it."
 Dardy Chang from Stanford Daily described it as "cheesy yet pretty", noting that the song "begs you to sing along".